ProfessorNavigator/mylibrary/README.md

 `find_package(MLBookProc REQUIRED)`\
 `target_link_libraries(<mytarget> PUBLIC MLBookProc::mlbookproc)`

+### XMLParserCPP library
+Starting from version 4.3 of MyLibrary xml files processing methods have been moved to XMLParserCPP library (this library is part of MLBookProc).
+This library can be built and used independently (according to GPLv3 license terms).
+To install XMLParserCPP independently you need icu (see `Dependencies` section).
+Go to MLBookProc/XMLParserCPP directory and execute cmake commands same as in `Intallation` section.
+Only CREATE_HTML_DOCS_XMLPARSERCPP and CREATE_PDF_DOCS_XMLPARSERCPP options are supported.
+XMLParserCPP includes methods and classes for xml files parsing, xml files writing and methods for text encodings processing (detection and conversion, some of this methods can be used for any types of text strings).
+See XMLParserCPP documentation for details.

+You can include XMLParserCPP in your project by following cmake commands:

+`find_package(XMLParserCPP REQUIRED)`\
+`target_link_libraries(<my_target> PUBLIC XMLParserCPP::XMLParserCPP)`

 ### Notes about OpenMP usage
 You may need to set system variable OMP_CANCELLATION to `true` to achieve maximum efficiency.
 However, if you launch MyLibrary by .desktop file installed from repository no further actions required (OMP_CANCELLATION variable will be set to proper value automatically).
 Otherwise start command may look like: